Slow Cooker French Dips have tender roast beef and a flavorful au jus, great for days that you don’t feel like cooking.

 Slow Cooker French Dips

 - 3 pounds chuck roast (or use bottom round for less fat)

-- onion powder
+- 1/2 onion powder

-- cooking oil about 1 tablespoon
+- 2 Tbsp. cooking oil

-- Swiss cheese slices about 2 per sandwich
+- Swiss cheese slices about 2 per sandwich (or provolone)

-- Cook on low for 8-10 hours
+- Cook on LOW for 8-10 hours.

 - Shred the meat, discard any fat.
 I do this on a plate, then cover with foil until ready to serve.
 Degrease the au jus in the crockpot by laying a paper towel over the grease and removing quickly.
 Add more water to the au jus if you don't have enough for serving.

 - Melt the cheese under the broiler in the oven.